kyncl/epesni-bruteforce/README.md

 # Epesni bruteforce
-- Tauri app with React frontend for creating hashes of SHA-256 and bruteforcing them with dictionary support.
+- Tauri desktop app with React frontend for creating hashes of SHA-256 and bruteforcing them with dictionary support.
 - **DISCLAIMER**: This repo is only for educational purposes only.
 If you use it for something that is not legal, it's on you and I don't take any responsibility for it.

 # Requirements